 The subject property is subject to the Aquifers, Eagle and Heron Nesting Tree and Freshwater and Fish Habitat Development Permit Areas, per the OCP.
-A development permit application for Aquifer protection will be required at the time of subdivision as Aquifer 416 is listed as having moderate demand and moderate vulnerability; therefore, none of the exemption criteria can be met.
+A development permit application for Aquifer protection will be required at the time of subdivision as the OCP lists Aquifer 416 as having moderate demand and moderate vulnerability; therefore, none of the exemption criteria can be met.